General Info – summary

 Fruit

 The nearly ellipsoidal fleshy Fruit is a slightly pointed to almost spherical Drupe (or stone fruit and is a fleshy, indehiscent fruit).
 These hairless fruits may reach 1,3cm long, are reddish brown when ripe and split to reveal the yellow 3-4 lobed, finger like Arilode (false-aril – a structure in certain seeds that resembles an aril but is develops from the micropyle of the ovule as opposed to the stalk).
-This red arilode almost surrounds and covers the black Seed).
+This red arilode almost surrounds and covers the small black Seed).
 (Nov-Mar).

 Distribution & Ecology